PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/object-management.md

 Advantages compared to declarative object configuration:

 - Imperative object configuration behavior is simpler and easier to understand.
-- As of Kubernetes version 1.5, imperative object configuration is more mature.
+- As of PlaidCloud version 1.5, imperative object configuration is more mature.

 Disadvantages compared to declarative object configuration: